…all with one accord in one place (Acts 2:1a).[i]

 Yet that’s not what we read here: they all were there together, that is, as a group with one accord in the same place.

 The “all”, that is those hundred and twenty disciples of Acts 1, were together somewhere in a house, or perhaps in a separate area in the temple.
 The spot is not important.
 What’s important is that on this day of Pentecost they came together as a separate group.
 If they happened to meet in the temple area, they did not mix with the other Jews in celebration but formed a separate group in Israel.

 That had never happened before.
 Up till now Jesus and his disciples had gone up to all the great feasts.
 And they mixed with the travellers going to the feasts.
 And in the temple, they had mixed with the others.

 It’s because of this that they were continually branded as a sect by the people in the ‘old’ church.
-Their actions were said to be revolutionary; their preaching had to stop; their deed was not reformation but unlawfully breaking with the church!
-Were they allowed to leave the others and say: we’re not going to participate in your services anymore?
+Their actions were said to be revolutionary; their preaching had to stop; their action was not reformation but unlawfully breaking with the church!
+Were they allowed to leave the others and say: We’re not going to participate in your services anymore?
 And weren’t there still believers in the ‘old’ church with the Sanhedrin?